zdravkov/kendo-docs/api/javascript/ui/gantt.md

 ### saveAsPDF

-Initiates the PDF export.
-Also fires the "pdfExport" event.
+Initiates the PDF export and returns a promise.
+Also triggers the [pdfExport](#events-pdfExport) event.

-> Calling this method could trigger the browser built-in popup blocker in some cases.
-To avoid that always call it as a response to end-user action e.g. button click.
+> Calling this method may trip the built-in browser pop-up blocker.
+To avoid that, call this method as a response to an end-user action, e.g. a button click.

+#### Returns
+`Promise` A promise that will be resolved when the export completes.
+The same promise is available in the [pdfExport](#events-pdfExport) event arguments.

 #### Example - manually initiate PDF export
     <button id="export">Export to PDF</button>